HomeSEOVoice Search and Local SEO: Worth It?

 • Include location-specific terms: “Near me,” “in [city name],” “nearby”

-Quick Tip: Use tools like AnswerThePublic or Google’s “People Also Ask” section to identify common question formats related to your business services.
+Quick Tip: Use tools like AnswerThePublic or Google’s “People Also Ask” section to find the common questions people ask about your services.

-Voice assistants rely heavily on business listings for local information.
-Ensure your business appears in relevant directories with complete, accurate information.
+Voice assistants depend heavily on business listings for local information.
+Make sure your business appears in relevant directories with complete, accurate information.

-The Indigenous Business Directory highlights the importance of detailed company information in specialised directories for improved discoverability.
-Similarly, maintaining comprehensive listings in general business directories enhances voice search visibility.
+The Indigenous Business Directory points to the value of detailed company information in specialised directories for better discoverability.
+In the same way, keeping thorough listings in general business directories improves your voice search visibility.

 • Accurate business name, address, and phone number (NAP)